 Christy Connoyer, who was named the 10th head coach of the Saint Louis University softball program Aug.
-6, 2010, will serve her fourth season at the Billiken controls during the 2014 campaign.
+6, 2010, will lead the Billikens for a fifth season during the 2015 campaign.

-Connoyer led the 2013 Billikens to a 28-23 overall record and a 13-9 Atlantic 10 Conference ledger.
+Connoyer led the 2013 Billikens to a 28-23 overall record and a 13-9 A-10 ledger.
 Saint Louis saved its best for the stretch run, winning 11 of its last 15 league games to earn a spot in the A-10 Championship for the first time since 2010.
-The Bills finished fourth in the conference tournament with a 2-2 record.

 Under Connoyer’s leadership, SLU improved significantly in several areas compared to the 2012 season.
 The Billikens posted a .549 overall winning percentage and a .591 success rate in A-10 games, up from .411 and .450, respectively, and achieved a program-best NCAA Division I Ratings Percentage Index of 126.

-Statistically, the Bills added 17 points to their batting average, 41 points to their on-base percentage (up to a school-record .349, aided by a school-record 188 walks), 11 points to their fielding percentage and 46 points to their slugging percentage, in addition to shaving one-half run off their ERA.
+Statistically, the Bills added 17 points to their batting average, 41 points to their on-base percentage, 11 points to their fielding percentage and 46 points to their slugging percentage, in addition to shaving one-half run off their ERA.
 Saint Louis increased its scoring average by 1.47 runs per game, allowed 13 fewer home runs and 61 fewer walks, and turned nine more double plays.

-Designated player Laura Bohning was named to the 2013 All-Conference first team, while pitchers Brianna Lore and Laney Kneib were selected to the A-10 All-Rookie team.
+Designated player Laura Bohning was named to the 2013 All-Conference first team, while Lore and fellow pitcher Laney Kneib were selected to the A-10 All-Rookie team.

 Connoyer guided the 2011 Billikens to a 29-24 overall record – just one victory shy of tying the school record – and a 10-8 mark in the A-10 in her first season at the helm, becoming the first coach in program history to register a winning record in her first season.
 Saint Louis achieved a 129 RPI, a jump of 22 places from the 2010 team's rating.
 The Billikens tied the school mark for shutouts with 13, and their .987 fielding percentage in A-10 games led the league.